Variable Valve Timing (VVT) – Benefits & Advantages Explained

 • At a specific point, in the four stroke cycle.

-• Also, for a specific amount of time.
+• And, for a specific amount of time.

-But, nowadays many engines can change, when their valves open, how much they open and for how long.
+But today, many engines can change when their valves open, how much they open and for how long.

-So, these systems are complex.
-And, it’s essential that you change your engine oil, at the recommended intervals.
-Also, make sure you are using, the correct weight and viscosity, that’s in your manufacturer’s recommendations.
-Above all, the solenoids that control (VVT) systems, can easily fail, by improper lubrication.
+Above all, these (VVT) systems are complex.
+So, all car owners should know that it’s essential you change your engine oil, at the suggested intervals.
+Also, make sure you are using, the correct weight and viscosity, that’s in your owner’s manual.
+Above all, the solenoids that control Variable Valve Timing (VVT) systems, can easily fail, by improper lubrication.